Efficiently import files from Supabase in Python

 3. Establish a connection to your Supabase bucket

-Create a Supabase client in your Python application using your project's URL and API key:
+Initialize a Supabase client in your Python application using your project's URL and API key.
+This connection is necessary before performing any storage operations:

 from supabase import create_client, Client